TheSongOfEnderion/TheSongOfEnderion.github.io/content/ethan-morales.md

 When not in school, he always wears a dark, baggy sweater and a pair of dark pants.
 When he goes outside, he wears a dark track suit with orange-red stripes.

 # Personality
 Ethan was always encouraged by his father to be assertive and to take what is rightfully his.
 As a result, he grew up having a confident and proud personality.
-While initially peaceful, his bullying encounter with the then child Kevin caused Ethan to wake up to his aggressive tendencies.
+While initially peaceful, his bullying encounter with the then child Kevin caused Ethan to wake up his aggressive tendencies which he inherited from his mother.
 After years of battling and beating each other, Ethan ended up having a fearless, calculating, and aggressive personality, very much like that of Kevin.

 He grew up having a bright, cheerful, and smart personality.
 Because Ethan grew up in Desteria during the first six years of his life, his morality ended up getting influenced, causing him to have rebellious and cold tendencies.
 However, his parents has taught him well enough that Ethan grew up with a kind personality, always smiling and helping those in need.